Venus (mythology): Epithets

 Venus Kallipygos ("Venus with the beautiful buttocks"), a statue, and possibly a statue type, after a lost Greek original.
 From Syracuse, Sicily.

 Venus Libertina ("Venus the Freedwoman"), probably arising through the semantic similarity and cultural links between libertina (as "a free woman") and lubentina (possibly meaning "pleasurable" or "passionate").
 Further titles or variants acquired by Venus through the same process, or through orthographic variance, include Libentia, Lubentina, and Lubentini.
-Venus Libitina links Venus to a patron-goddess of funerals and undertakers, Libitina, who also became synonymous with death; a temple was dedicated to Venus Libitina in Libitina's grove on the Esquiline Hill, "hardly later than 300 BC."
+Venus Libitina links Venus to a patron-goddess of funerals and undertakers, Libitina, who also became synonymous with death; a temple was dedicated to Venus Libitina in Libitina's grove on the Esquiline Hill, "hardly later than 300 BC".

 Venus Murcia ("Venus of the Myrtle"), merging Venus with the little-known deity Murcia (or Murcus, or Murtia).
 Murcia was associated with Rome's Mons Murcia (the Aventine's lesser height), and had a shrine in the Circus Maximus.
 Some sources associate her with the myrtle-tree.
 Christian writers described her as a goddess of sloth and laziness.

-Venus Obsequens ("Indulgent Venus"), Venus' first attested Roman epithet.
+Venus Obsequens ("Indulgent Venus"), Venus's first attested Roman epithet.
 It was used in the dedication of her first Roman temple, on August 19 in 295 BC during the Third Samnite War by Quintus Fabius Maximus Gurges.
 It was sited somewhere near the Aventine Hill and Circus Maximus, and played a central role in the Vinalia Rustica.
 It was supposedly funded by fines imposed on women found guilty of adultery.

-Venus Physica: Venus as a universal, natural creative force that informs the physical world.
+Venus Physica, Venus as a universal, natural creative force that informs the physical world.
 She is addressed as "Alma Venus" ("Mother Venus") by Lucretius in the introductory lines of his vivid, poetic exposition of Epicurean physics and philosophy, De Rerum Natura.
-She seems to have been a favourite of Lucretius' patron, Memmius.
+She seems to have been a favourite of Lucretius's patron, Memmius.

 Venus Physica Pompeiana was Pompeii's protective goddess, antedating Sulla's imposition of a colonia named Colonia Veneria Cornelia after his family and Venus, following his siege and capture of Pompeii from the Samnites.
 Venus also had a distinctive, local form as Venus Pescatrice ("Venus the Fisher-woman") a goddess of the sea, and trade.
-For Sulla's claims of Venus' favour, see Venus Felix above).
+For Sulla's claims of Venus's favour, see Venus Felix above).
 Pompeii's Temple of Venus was built sometime in the 1st century BC, before Sulla's colonisation.
 This local form of Venus had Roman, Oscan and local Pompeiian influences.
 Like Venus Physica, Venus Physica Pompeiana is also a regal form of "Nature Mother" and a guarantor of success in love.